Leadership & Architectural Team

-Rich earned his architectural degree at the University of Notre Dame, and is Certified by the National Council of Architectural Registration Boards (NCARB).
-In addition to being a Connecticut Licensed Architect and Interior Designer, he holds active registrations in twenty other states across the country.
+Rich earned his architectural degree at the University of Notre Dame, and he is Certified by the National Council of Architectural Registration Boards (NCARB).
+In addition to being a Connecticut Licensed Architect and Interior Designer, he holds active registrations in twenty other states.

-Rodolfo’s professional background spans across three decades, and includes a wide range of project types and scales.
-His earlier years focused on public work that included lead design roles on numerous school and public safety facilities throughout the Northeast.
+Rodolfo’s professional background spans three decades and includes a wide range of project types and scales.
+Early in his career, Rodolfo focused on public work that included lead design roles on numerous school and public safety facilities throughout the Northeast.
 More recent experiences with clients such as Pratt & Whitney, The Hartford Insurance Group, and Collins Aerospace have expanded his diverse contributions to the design of the built environment.

 A graduate of the Boston Architectural Center in 1987, he is an NCARB certified professional, a licensed Architect in the State of Connecticut and recently earned his Connecticut Building Official License.